 b) To support agency and center reviews, these dates will be established:

-RID Closure date – after this date no additional RIDs are accepted from the teamsteams
+RID Closure date – after this date no additional RIDs are accepted from the agency/center RID authors

-Center and agency reviews are allowed one week each before the international review date.
+Center and agency reviews are allowed one week each after the RID closure date before the international review date.

 Desirable: Coordinators can set the due dates for their organization.
 Starts with a default, but coordinators can change them (one week two weeks, etc.).

-c) At each level, a person will be able to log on to the CCSDS RID system (using CWE ID or RID Reviewer ID) and check a box to indicate approval or non-approval of that RID to be submitted to the next level.
-There will be a checkbox (etc.) for “approved to submit to next level,” “disapproved,” and “not reviewed at center level”.
+c) At each approval level, an approved revieweran authorized person will be able to log on to the CCSDS RID system (using CWE ID or RID Reviewer ID) and check a box to indicate approval or non-approval of that RID to be submitted to the next level.

+C2) There will be a checkbox (etc.) for “approved to submit to next level,” “disapproved,” and “not yet reviewed at center level”.
 The default will be the latter.
 There will be a disposition (in effect, rationale or supporting analysis) required for any rejection.

-d) RID writer should be able to save a RID without forwarding to a coordinator.
+d) The agency/center RID author should be able to save a RID without forwarding to a coordinator.
 “Save for later” or “Submit”.
 Each writer (CWE ID) would need to be able to see a list of his RIDs (saved or submitted), open them, and revise them if they are not yet submitted.

-Alternatively, he could withdraw it.
-In this case, the author withdraw amounts to an author rejection similar to center rejection or agency rejection, etc. However rationale isneeded, but only for center, agency and international rejections.
+D2) Alternatively, he could withdraw it and it will be marked “withdrawn”, left in the list, but not forwarded as a submission.
+In this case, the author withdraw amounts to an author rejection similar to center rejection or agency rejection, etc. Rationale is only needed for center, agency and international rejections, not for author withdrawals.

 e) Coordinators start with a default status of “not yet reviewed” which they can change to “approved” (to go to next level), “Rejected”, or “returned to originator” (for revision and resubmission by originator).
-“Rejected” or “returned to originator” require a rationale that asks for changes or revisions.
+“Rejected” or “returned to originator” require a rationale that describes reasons for changes or revisions.

-f) Immediately after the RID closure date (within a week after RID closure), a center level submission reviewergoes over the RIDs at his center and he checks one of the first two boxes (approved or disapproved).
-This must be done by two weeks before the RID closure dateHe will be able to select between a full-screen view of each RID individually, and a tabular listing with cut-off descriptions.
+f) Immediately after the RID closure date the center (or agency) level coordinator (submission reviewer) is signaled that RIDs are queued for review.
+Within a week the center (or agency) level coordinators goes over the RIDs from their center and checks one of the first two boxes (approved or disapproved).
+This must be done by two weeks before the RID closure date. .
+They will be able to select between a full-screen view of each RID individually, and a tabular listing with just the short descriptions.
 On the tabular listing, the user will be able to “approve all”, “clear all” (revert to not reviewed), sort by any header (date, title, RID Author, etc.).
 He will also be able to export the tabular listing to Excel (but not import it… selection boxes must be made online).
 He cannot revise the originator’s RID; he can only return it to the originator and ask for changes.

-g) Immediately after the Center Submission Review is complete (from one week to two weeks after RID closure), an agency level reviewer goes over the RIDs from his agency, and he sees a similar display (approved/disapproved/not reviewed) and hass similar capabilities.
-He also sees a column that displays the result of the center level reviewer.
-He also hass buttons for “approve all”, “disapprove all”, “clear all”.
+g) Immediately after the Center Submission Coordinator Review is complete (from one week to two weeks after RID closure), an agency level Coordinator is alerted and goes over the RIDs from his agency.
+They see a similar display (approved/disapproved/not reviewed) and have similar capabilities.
+They also see a column that displays the result of the center level coordinator review.
+They also have buttons for “approve all”, “disapprove all”, “clear all”.